elunna/nerfhack-changelog/README.md

 * wargs have a thick hide
 * werefoo revert back to their base form when killed (SLASH'EM)
 * werefoo can occasionally summon rabid breathren
-* werewolves have a higher level and difficulty, stronger attacks
-* weretigers have a higher level and difficulty, stronger attacks
+* werewolves and weretigers have a higher level and difficulty, stronger attacks
 * wraiths also no longer "stalk" the player and follow them across levels (Dyna)
 * the wumpus is now unique to the ranger quest and much scarier; it also now appears in a random room in the Ranger's locate level
 * wumpus is now huge with a thick hide; strengthened bite attack from 3d6 to 6d9; increased difficulty
 * xans can't fly (dnh)
 * xorns have flanking
 * yellow and black light explosions are directionless (xnh)
-* yellow molds puff out of stunning spores (as a corollary, pets will attack them less often now)
+* yellow molds puff out stunning spores when hit

 ### Delayed stoning for all footrice effects
-* This was ported from EvilHack and extended.
+* This was ported from EvilHack with extensions.
-* Instant petrification has been removed both for the player and for monsters
+* Instant petrification has been removed both for the player and for monsters (keep in mind this only applies for footrice, NOT fore Medusa's gaze!)
 * Instead, wherever a monster or player would have been insta-killed, a stoning timer is started for 5 turns.
 * This applies for every instapetrification effect: touching a footrice corpse, being knocked into a footrice
 * Footrice only inflict slow stoning for the player and for monsters